permelin/common_eunit/README.md

     2> eunit:test({dir, "ebin"}).
       All 188 tests passed.

-Run a single test case:
+If you want to run a single test case instead of the full suite you have to call common_eunit directly:

     2> common_eunit:test(demo_tests, [insert]).
       Test passed.